-(2) When the person’s head is whipped backwards and forwards very quickly - an acceleration / deceleration injury.
-This often occurs in rear-end collisions or head on collisions.
+(2) When the person's head is whipped backward and forwards very quickly - an acceleration/deceleration injury.
+This often occurs in rear-end collisions or head-on collisions.

 The force of the impact can cause the jaw to damage the soft tissue - the muscles and tendons in this area.

 There are essentially three things that can be done when a person has a TMJ injury: